 The Cardiology CME Package with Gift Card come from our PANCE Blueprint Lecture series.
 How does it work?
 When you purchase our Cardiology CME Review Package you can add on an Amazon, Apple, Best Buy, or Lowe’s Gift Card ($250-$1500) to your total order.
 Next, the gift card will come by email within 2-3 business days.

 This Cardiology CME Package contains lecture slide, lecture video and a question bank.
 The Cardiology CME Package question bank contains 212 PANCE style multiple choice questions, answers, and detailed explanations.
-The Cardiology CME Lecture video is 1 hour and 52 minutes and covers the NCCCPA Blueprint for the PANCE and PANRE.
+The Cardiology CME Lecture video is 1 hour and 52 minutes and covers the NCCPA Blueprint for the PANCE and PANRE.

 This course is designed for physician assistants and meets the requirement for Category 2 CME.
 Physician and Nurse Practitioners also purchase this course and find it of great use.

 CME with Gift Card (Gift Cards $250-1500)

 ***This website is not affiliated or sponsored by Apple or Amazon .
 These gift cards once emailed are non refundable.